automation64/installer64/README.md

 1. `CUSTOM`: last resort when no other option is available.
 Application is distributed as a single pre-compiled binary.
 1. `EXTERNAL`: application is distributed using OS standard packages, stored in external package repository.
 1. `GEM`: applications is distributed as Ruby module.
 Installation is done user-wide.
-1. `HELM`: application is distributed as a Helm package.
 1. `KREW`: application is distributed as a Krew (KubeCTL plugin) package.
 1. `NATIVE`: application is distributed using OS standard packages.
 For example, RPM for RHEL, DEB for Debian/Ubuntu, etc.
 1. `PIP`: applications is distributed as Python module.
 Used when `PIPX` is not available.
 Installation is done user-wide.